bsorrentino/bsorrentino/_draft/SwiftUI-Use-Native-Search-Bar-Widget-for-iOS-tvOS.md

-# How to use native searchbar in SwiftUI for iOS, tvOS
+# How to use native Search Bar in SwiftUI for iOS, tvOS

 In my Developer journey using SwiftUI in developing [SlidesOnTV](https://github.com/bsorrentino/slidesOnTV) and [KeyChainX](https://github.com/bsorrentino/keychain-ios-app) I've dealt with adding search bar on top of list, grid, etc…